VaultVulp/gp-docker-action/README.md

-# GitHub Action to build and publish Docker Images to GitHub Package Registry
+# GitHub Action to build and publish Docker Images to GitHub Container registry

 ## Usage examples: